-EcnH102 Principles of Microeconomics 3 credits
+ECNH102 Principles of Microeconomics 3 credit

-Prerequisite: EcnH101.
+Prerequisite: ECNH101.
 An introduction to the problems of scarcity and resource allocation as it pertains to households and firms.
 The course centers on production and cost analysis in the four major types of industry models.
 Topics include supply and demand, elasticity, consumer choice, government in the microeconomy and price determination under various market conditions.

-EcnH130 Consumer Economics 3 credits
+ECNH130 Consumer Economics 3 credits